March 11, 2026

 Answer - b) 36

 Q3.
-A class has 120 students; each one has majored either in Arts or in Science.
-3% of students who have majored in Arts is equal to 9% of the students who have majored in science.
+A class has 120 students; each has majored in either Arts or Science.
+3% of students who have majored in Arts equals 9% of students who have majored in science.
 Find the number of students who have majored in Arts.

 a) 80